alkhrom/Git-demo2/index.md

-- If  a code point is below 128 (decimal), write to a UTF-8 byte "as is".
+- If  a code point is below 128 (decimal), write to a UTF-8 byte as a binary.
 - If a code point is above 128 (decimal) yet below 2048 (decimal), do:
 	1. Convert it into binary, which will take 11 bit.
 	2. Split those bits into 5 on the left and 6 on the right.